codership/documentation/galeracluster/source/training/videos/galera-backup.rst

 Making Back-Ups with Galera Cluster
 =====================================

-.. rst-class:: video-stats

-   Speaker: Russell J.T.
-Dyer; Date: October 25, 2019; Length of Video: 1 hour, 5 minutes
+.. container:: video-abstract list-col2-3

    A primary responsibility of a database administrator, a DBA, is to make back-ups |---| or to ensure they are made properly and regularly.
 It's a key part of ensuring high availability of data.
 While the average DBA may know well how to perform this essentential administrative task on stand-alone database servers, most aren't so sure how best to do so when the database server is part of a Galera Cluster.

    This training video explains in detail how to make back-ups of MySQL and MariaDB databases within a Galera Cluster.
 It presents in stages, different methods for removing or pausing a node to make a proper back-up.
 Additionally, it presents methods for restoring back-ups |---| recovering single nodes and an entire cluster.

+   As part of the training process, in the right margin here, you can find a link to a page containing exercises related to the training video.
+You should look at it before starting the video so that you can be prepared.
+There's also a link to a PDF copy of the slide presentation.
+It's been set so that you make notes on it.
+In the left margin are links to related documentation, articles, and other materials.

+.. container:: list-col1-3

+   .. rst-class:: video-stats
+   .. rubric:: Video Specifications

+   .. rst-class:: video-stats

+      - Speaker: Russell J.T.
+Dyer
+      - Date: October 25, 2019
+      - Length of Video: 1 hour, 5 minutes

+   .. rst-class:: training-video-resources
+   .. rubric:: Student Materials

+   .. rst-class:: training-video-resources

+      - :doc:`Training Exercises <galera-backup-exercises>`
+      - `Slide Presentation </library-media/pdf/galera-backup.pdf>`_

 .. container:: banner